 Step 1: Anesthesia

-The procedure is performed under general anesthesia or local anaesthesia combined with sedation.
-The appropriate type of anaesthesia will be determined by the medical team following an in depth evaluation of your personal medical history and the procedure you plan to undergo.
+The procedure is performed under general anaesthesia or local anaesthesia combined with sedation.
+The appropriate type of anaesthesia will be determined by the medical team following an in-depth evaluation of your personal medical history and the procedure you plan to undergo.

 Step 2: The incision